Thinkscape/ActiveRecord/README.md

 // Method 1.
 Set default adapter for all ActiveRecord instances Thinkscape\ActiveRecord\Persistence\ZendDb::setDefaultDb($adapter);

 // Method 2.
-Set default adapter for our Country class Country::setDefaultDb($adapter);
+Set default adapter for Country class Country::setDefaultDb($adapter);

 // Method 3.
 Create an instance and assign an adapter to it